mredig/SKUtilities/README.md

 This functionality was originally sourced from Chris Allwein of Downright Simple(c).
 Many thanks to him for open sourcing this code!

+Note that you may implement tabs and hard returns with

+	/t
+	/r

 SKScene has been modified with categories (see https://developer.apple.com/library/ios/documentation/cocoa/conceptual/ProgrammingWithObjectiveC/CustomizingExistingClasses/CustomizingExistingClasses.html) to consolidate Mac and iOS code.
 You may now accept input in your scene for either target with the following methods: